zanpicman/GUI-car_insurance/README.md

 This is the final result of my work, after I cleaned up the GUI and made it a better user experience.
+The app also saves the structured input into a text file.

 ![image](https://github.com/zanpicman/GUI-car_insurance/assets/96843213/1e527cbe-47f9-4465-9d89-5e1f79dfa60d)